PushpChoudhary/MindHaven-Chatbot/README.md

 This project is intended for academic and research purposes.
 For reuse or deployment in production environments, contact the authors.

 👨‍💻 Developed By
-Pushp Choudhary
+Chetan Chauhan
-Department of Computer Science, NIET, Greater Noida
+Department of Computer Science and Engineering (IOT), NIET, Greater Noida